jzheng6/HoneypotPractice/README.md

 ### Required: Demonstration

 - [x] A basic writeup of the attack (what offensive tools were used, what specifically was detected by the honeypot)
+  - For the attack itself, I used nmap.
+Nmap, or network mapper, is a security scanner used to discover hosts and services on a network.
+It maps the network by sending packets and analyzing responses.
+In the server VM, I installed nmap using apt  (sudo apt-get install -y nmap).
+Once installed, I ran a scan against the honeypot VM.
+This is seen in my gif walkthrough.
+Upon running and returning to the once empty Attacks page on the console, evidence of the scan is now visible.
 - [x] An example of the data captured by the honeypot (example: IDS logs including IP, request paths, alerts triggered)
 - [x] A walkthrough of the attack being conducted
       <img src='http://i.imgur.com/wF6NoaD.gif' title='Gif Walkthrough' width='' alt='Gif Walkthrough' />